Programs To Help Students

 Group of five african college students spending time together on campus at university yard.
 Black afro friends studying.
 Education theme.

-The 5-Day Onboarding Program is a modified version of the Two-Week Signature Program but doesn’t simulate what students can expect to experience in their first semester of college.
-Students are introduced to the ACE Concepts and the Four ACE Pillars and the basic strategies and concepts in the Signature Program, including homework, exercises, and presentations, but have limited time to practice the skills learned or cultivate the necessary discipline and stamina required of a college student.
+The Three and ½ Day Onboarding Program is a modified version of the Five and ½ Day Signature Program and includes the Power of Choice Seminar.
+Students learn about the ACE Concepts, the Four ACE Pillars, and the basic strategies and concepts in the Signature Program, including homework, exercises, and presentations, but have limited time to practice the skills learned or cultivate the necessary discipline and rigor required of a college student.
 Classes are limited to 10 students.

 STEM Tutoring